 - rich in vitamins K and B (folate- vitamin B9)

-- rich source of vitamins A, C, E
+- a great source of vitamins A, C, E

-- rich source of minerals, such as potassium, calcium, phosphorus, magnesium, iron
+- loaded minerals, such as potassium, calcium, phosphorus, magnesium, iron

 - contains monounsaturated fats (or MOFAs, the “good fats”.
 Other sources of MOFAs are also olive oil and macadamia nuts.
 These fats (in a reasonable amount) have positive effects on our health, such as reduced cholesterol level and lower risk of heart disease and stroke)